willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 Yep, you read that right!
 It is our belief that a just society which guarantees universal equal rights and access to basic goods and services is not only possible, but even surprisingly easy to achieve, if we can earn and maintain a solid foundation of public trust.

 For many this idea conjures unpleasant visions of angry masses wielding pitchforks and seizing the means of production (whatever that means).
 In fact this sort of recklessly violent revolution stopped being possible the moment we split the atom.
-There is simply no utopia that is worth risking a conflict that could threaten humanity\'s very survival.
+There is simply no utopia that is worth risking a conflict that could threaten humanity's very survival.

 So how do we go about instituting radical, systemic change?
-By convincing people it\'s possible, and then convincing them to vote for it!
+By convincing people it's possible, and then convincing them to vote for it!
 Mutual Utopia is both a public demonstration that a post-capitalism society is possible, and a template on which to model legal reforms within an existing government.
-Doesn\'t owning a share of a corporation make you a capitalist?
+Doesn't owning a share of a corporation make you a capitalist?
 Right you are!
 Unfortunately, for the reasons mentioned above, it is not possible to institute reform by forming an independent government and declaring our own legitimacy.
 This would result in, at best, a padded cell.
-We must play by the rules, but that doesn\'t mean that we can\'t be a bit tricky.
+We must play by the rules, but that doesn't mean that we can't be a bit tricky.

 MU wants to demonstrate to the entire world that a post-capitalism society can guarantee universal equal rights and be governed with complete transparency while still maintaining an open market for nonessential goods and services.
 The way to do that is by building a prototype with capitalist training wheels, then building a bigger and more comprehensive model once we have enough capital.
 (Irony, right?)

-If we can keep the demonstration going strong as more and more people join in, eventually enough people will be living a better life in our demo utopia that they\'ll vote to get it installed for real!
+If we can keep the demonstration going strong as more and more people join in, eventually enough people will be living a better life in our demo utopia that they'll vote to get it installed for real!

 Okay, whatever.
 So what do you actually do?
 =================================================